Trump tariffs on steel would hit China -- and the entire global trading system

 China would still feel the pain from protective U.S. measures.
 A lot of China's steel makes its way to the United States indirectly.

-Unfinished steel products are sent to less developed countries like South Korea and Vietnam.
+Unfinished steel products are sent to countries like South Korea and Vietnam.
 There, workers put on the final touches and ship the finished product to the United States.
-It's then is marked as a Korean or Vietnamese import, Reinsch said.
+It is then marked as a Korean or Vietnamese import, Reinsch said.

 "If you shut that path off as well ... indirectly, that comes back and bites the Chinese," Reinsch said.